nbudin/stranger-ways-gatsby/src/music/the-war-that-cannot-be-won.md

 <p style="margin-left: 30px">
 <span style="color: #606">
-Be they human or fae, I will curse those I save <br/>
+Be they human or fae, I will curse those I save<br/>
 </span>
 <span style="color: #066">
-Our worlds must be parted forever <br/>
+Our worlds must be parted forever<br/>
 </span>
 <span style="color: #006">
-So now take up the blade, blood and tears will be paid <br/>
+So now take up the blade, blood and tears will be paid<br/>
-We won’t let you fight this war that cannot be won
+We won’t let you fight the war that cannot be won
 </span>
 </p>